oneapi-src/oneTBB/doc/main/tbb_userguide/attach_flow_graph_to_arena.rst

 This example shows how to reattach existing graph to an arena with the most performant core type as the preferred one for a work execution.
-Whenever a task is spawned on behalf of the graph, it is spawned in the arena of the graph it is attached to, disregarding the arena of the thread that the task is spawned from:
+Whenever a task is spawned on behalf of the graph, it is spawned in the arena of a graph it is attached to, disregarding the arena of the thread that the task is spawned from: